 Cleaning Your Pizza Oven

-When it comes to cleaning a wood-fired or brick oven, it can take a long time to cool down if you have recently used it.
-It is important to make sure that the oven is fully cooled down before beginning the cleaning process.
-Starting with your scraper/knife, begin to scrap the debris away from the surface.
-If you find the debris hard to move, then try using a damp cloth to loosen it.
+If you have recently used a wood-fired or brick oven, it can take a while to cool down before cleaning.
+It’s crucial to make sure the oven is completely cool before beginning to clean.
+Begin by scraping debris off the surface with a scraper or knife.
+If the debris is hard to move, try using a damp cloth to loosen it.

 Pizza Deck Oven Cleaning